zoro1724/chai-and-backend/Readme.md

 # chai aur backend

-this is new journey stared
+this is new journey stared and idk

 # we create .gitkeep file for that temp folder will push
 # 2nd step we create gitignore file to keep sensitive file togather to keep item that we want to ignore like any information by gitignore generator